oatlog/oatlog/doc/planning_report/main.typ

 }
 ```,
 caption: [Example of what our library could look like]
-)
+)<library-usage>
 #figure(
     image("architecture.svg", width: 99%),
     caption: [Simplified, expected high-level overview of rule compilation.]
-)
+)<rule-compilation-overview>

 The rest of this section shows ideas we want to explore.

 == Query planning

-If generic join is used, a query plan is a permutation of variables and an ordering of the constraints when picking the variables.
+If generic join is used, a query plan is a permutation of variables and an ordering of the constraints when picking the variables @optimaljoin.
 With some cost estimate of a query plan, exhaustive search might work only for up to 5-10 variables.
 Additionally, minimizing the number of indexes globally requires optimizing join order globally which causes a combinatorial explosion.
 Therefore, some heuristics are needed.
 One option is to create many locally good query plans for each rule and then pick a set of query plans that minimize the total number of indexes.
-A problem is that to get algorithmically optimal performance, query plans need to be dynamic depending on the relative sizes of tables at runtime.
+A problem is that to get algorithmically optimal performance, query plans need to be dynamic depending on the relative sizes of tables at runtime @optimaljoin.

 == Algorithmic worst-case bounds as guidance